anandg1/aws-cli-configuration/README.md

 ###### The AWS CLI is a special tool to manage your AWS services from a terminal session on your own.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

 > First of all, we need to download and install the AWS CLI.
 Depending on your operating system, it will require a different method.
 Click [here](https://aws.amazon.com/cli/) to download and install the one which matches your operating system.
-The link includes the installation steps in detail.
+The link includes the installation steps described in detail.
  Here I am using an Amazon Linux AMI, which comes with AWS-CLI pre-installed on it.

 ###### Now, let us have a look into the process of configuring an AWS-CLI.